Give us a call. We are an expert team and we are happy to clear all your doubts.

 Discover the mysterious yet colorful alleys of Kathmandu at a glance, capture the beauty of rich historic heritage sites, ride the rickshaw in Thamel, meet the locals and have a cup of tea with them, walk and shoot at Ason (an Authentic market), explore the city of Fine arts (Patan City) and City of Devotees (Bhaktapur), drive to Nagarkot for breathtaking sunrise view over Manaslu, Ganesh Himal, Gauri Shanker as well as Mount Everest and Kanchenjunga to the eastern horizon.
-This tour provides an ample opportunity to explore and photograph the real essence of this Ancient City at a glance.
+This Nepal Photography Tour provides an ample opportunity to explore and photograph the real essence of this Ancient Kathmandu city at a glance.

 Welcome to the land of the Himalayas.
 You will be welcomed by the high snow capped peaks.
 Our company representative will escort you to your hotel.
 You will be provided with all the detailed information about your program.
 Overnight stay at Hotel in Kathmandu.